 Mitigation option 3b involved clearing vegetation and sediment from the main channel of Castle Creek from the Golf Course down to the railway line.
 These changes did not involve modifying the structures.
-Reducing the roughness in this area resulted in only minor changes to the flood behaviour.
-This did not result in any changes to the damage associated with the flood events.
+Reducing the roughness in this area resulted in minor changes to the flood behaviour.
+This did result in a small reduction in property damage and peak flood depths against some houses in the immediate area.
 This small change in flood behaviour occurred as the peak flood depths in this area are controlled primarily to the hydraulic controls of the Euroa Main Road and railway line which cause flows to fill back up the system.